denoland/deno/docs/npm_nodejs.md

 The good news, is that in many cases, it _just works_.

-There are some foundational things to understand about differences between Node.js and Deno that can help in understanding that challenges might be faced:
+There are some foundational things to understand about differences between Node.js and Deno that can help in understanding what challenges might be faced:

 - Current Node.js supports both CommonJS and ES Modules, while Deno only supports ES Modules.
 The addition of stabilized ES Modules in Node.js is